 Opening Times: Monday – Sunday, booking time slots times vary – choose your time slot from the booking calendar on their website.

 Experience the thrill of the dramatic Monsal Trail lit tunnels, cycle through steep gorges, lime stone cliffs and over the spectacular Viaduct for views across the sales.

 Opening times: Open 7 days a week, 9.30am – 5pm, March to October (inclusive)

 Some areas of the Pavilion Gardens are operating on reduced opening times.
 Parkwood Leisure are updating their website daily with updates – so please check before travelling.

 Opening times: The main building will remain closed at this time.
 The Car Park remains open and the toilets in the Car Park are also open (toilets open 10am – 4pm).

-Opening times: Opens at 11am during weekends and school holidays, closing at 2.30pm.
+Opening times: Opens at 11am during week days and opens at 10am weekends.
+Most days open until 4pm.
 Some days the train will be closed due to weather conditions.

 Peak Practice Golf

 Pre-booking of bays is mandatory.
 Read their latest statement here.